aryaa-cloud/frontend-learning/README.md

 ## 👤 Author

-**aryaa-cloud** — Learning frontend development, one commit at a time.
+**imaryacodes** — Learning frontend development, one commit at a time.